Multipolar Skyrmion Crystals in Non-Kramers Doublet Systems

-In general, pseudo-spin operators $S^{X,Y,Z}$ interact with both spin and orbital degrees of freedom of conduction electrons.
-In this work, we focus on the simplest $e_g$ conduction electrons to illustrate the multipolar SkX physics.
+In general, the pseudo-spin operators $S^{X,Y,Z}$ interact with both the spin and orbital degrees of freedom of conduction electrons.
+In this work we focus on the simplest $e_g$ conduction electrons to illustrate our ideas.
 One important observation is that the symmetry-allowed Kondo interactions are always singlet for \emph{physical spins} of conduction electrons~\cite{patri_emergent_2020,patri2020critical,supp}.
 As a result, we suppress the physical spin indices, and the Kondo Hamiltonian is written as